A structured WordPress page builder for people who care how a page is made. Real hierarchy, clean HTML, no drag-and-drop required.

 Not a sandbox for scribbling.
 A structured surface where every placement is intentional, every measurement honest, every edge drawn by design.
 The HTML that comes out is as clean as the layout that goes in.

 Free-form drag-and-drop looks easy in a demo.
-In practice it breeds nested divs that break on mobile, bloated markup, and pages that drift out of alignment the moment you change one thing.
+In practice it breeds bloated markup, pages that break on mobile the moment you touch one setting, and content that disappears the day you deactivate the builder.

 Velloux places every block inside a column, every column inside a row, every row inside a section.
+Just enough structure to keep the output predictable.
 The box model — margin, border, padding — is exposed and honest.
-So is the z-axis: every element has a real z-index, not a guess.
+No hidden wrappers.
+No surprise markup.

 The free Velloux core covers everything most pages need.
 The Atelier extends it — it doesn't complete it.